sjsu-koby/3.2/README.md

 Added wireframe(start screen) and changed play function to "SPACEBAR"

-Adding additional assets
+Added new assets

-Make dog walk on ground

 **4/23/2022:**

+Made dog walk on ground

 Attempt to fix player death bug where dog just keeps floating